civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/7-what-can-i-do.md

 <div>
 <div>
 <div>
 If you're in the United States and want to participate directly, we can help you find your lawmakers and write an email to them.
-You can <a href="javascript:void(0)" onclick="emailPopup('Representative', '', 'rep')">click here</a> to view a sample email for your representative.
+You can <a href="javascript:void(0)" onclick="emailPopup('Representative', '', 'rep')">click here</a> to view a template email provided for you to send to your representative.
 <div>
 <div>
 <div>